metacraft-labs/DendrETH/beacon-light-client/plonky2/docs/commitment_mapper.md

 Our goal is to confirm the total of a certain collection of validator balances on-chain, aiming to diminish the amount of required on-chain Merkle proofs.
 Our current strategy utilizes one zk-proof validation on-chain to ensure that a specific validator set exhibits a certain balance total for a designated beacon state root.

 The primary obstacle encountered is the lack of zk-friendliness in the SHA-256 hash function, which is presently employed in our Merkle proofs.
 The performance deficiency due to the significant computational burden of the SHA-256 makes it unsuitable for our requirements.
-To illustrate, a single Merkle proof for a validator demands about 43 hashes, whereas the balance tree calls for 39 hashes.
+To illustrate, a single Merkle proof for a validator demands 41 hashes, whereas the balance tree calls for 39 hashes.

 ## Suggested Approach